- Community Art Installations

 Brentwood Bowl Mural

-A partnership between ArtsConnect and ArtWorks, and grant funding from the Springfield Township Community Investment Corporation (CIC) and Hamilton County Planning + Development will brighten up a section of the Winton Road corridor this summer!
-A colorful painting on the exterior of Brentwood Bowl will mark ArtsConnect’s first street mural project in the township.
-Trustee Gwen McFarlin couldn’t be more pleased.
-“We are so excited to see a mural come to life in Springfield Township.
-Not only will this generate excitement through the arts, but it refreshes a prominent gateway and a valued business in the community.”
+A partnership between ArtsConnect and ArtWorks, and grant funding from the Springfield Township Community Investment Corporation (CIC) and Hamilton County Planning + Development has brightened up a section of the Winton Road corridor.
+Over the summer of 2018, a colorful painting on the exterior of Brentwood Bowl was installed, marking ArtsConnect and ArtWork's first street mural project in the township.

 Hamilton County Planning + Development awarded funding for five projects through its new Community and Economic Development Assistance Program.
 Springfield Township's "place making project" was one of the five selected for funding.
-The Brentwood Bowl project will not only include a mural, but will also add a landscaped pedestrian plaza in front of the bowling center at 9176 Winton Road in order to create an outside civic space.
-This space will be used for future lunchtime food truck concerts, which were introduced last year as ArtsConnect Cafe.
-The lunchtime events, held the last Friday of the summer months (May - September), will continue this summer on the front plaza of the Springfield Township Civic Center and Fire Station.
-They will move to their new home outside of Brentwood Bowl once the mural and plaza are complete.
+The Brentwood Bowl project included the mural and landscaped pedestrian plaza in order to create an outside civic space.
+This space can be used for small community gatherings and programming.

 More About the Artist: